matteorinalduzzi/TTM/README.md

 To achieve a more in-depth evaluation of the TSFM model itself, leveraging domain expertise on Venetian tide level phenomena would be beneficial.
 A thorough understanding of the cyclical and episodic events that influence the lagoon's water levels would enable the creation of relevant use cases to benchmark the model's performance against the actual tide prediction models currently in place.
 This would provide valuable insights into the strengths and weaknesses of the TSFM approach in this specific context.

-Finally, exploring advanced tuning strategies targeted at high-tide forecasting is an exciting avenue for future work.
+Finally, exploring advanced tuning strategies targeted at high-tide forecasting would be an exciting avenue for future work.
 By focusing on this specific use case, we can potentially refine the TSFM model to deliver optimal results for accurately predicting these critical events.
 This could involve experimenting with hyperparameter optimization techniques or incorporating domain knowledge into the tuning process.

 In conclusion, this work establishes a foundation for utilizing TSFM models in Venetian Lagoon tide level prediction.
 By expanding the variable set, conducting comparative evaluations, and implementing targeted tuning strategies, we can further enhance the model's accuracy and effectiveness in this crucial application.